- > Best MacBook (or Mac) for college

 Another option is renting a Mac if you only need it for a short time.

-Which Mac should you get?
+Which Mac should you get for university?

 Our pick of the entire Mac range if you're a student is the MacBook Air.
 It's light, fast, and at £999/$999 for the entry model it offers great value for an excellent machine.
 It's the all-rounder here.

 If you don't need portability, then the Mac mini is also a very good option (it is considerably more portable than an iMac, so at least transporting it home shouldn't be too problematic).
 It's powerful and the price is still low at £799/$799, although not as low as it once was.
 You just need a monitor, mouse and keyboard.